Purcellville, Virginia: Public safety

 Purcellville Volunteer Fire Company 2 is a separate organization and is staffed by career Loudoun County personnel from 6:00 AM to 6:00 PM and volunteers from 6:00 PM to 6:00 AM.
 During the day, the career staff have first-pull on any emergency call for the station, but volunteers must staff the second-out fire apparatus on a call and any remaining calls while the career staff are out of the station.
 Their apparatus includes a class A attack pumper/medium duty squad (Rescue Engine 602), class A attack pumper(Engine 602), 3,000 gallon tanker (Tanker 602), 102 ft ladder truck (Tower 602), a brush truck (Brush 602), a jeep designed in house for off-road fires (Brush 602B), a Ford Excursion for transportation of personnel (SERV 602), a 2011 Ford F250 for transporting equipment and snowplow during the winter (Utility 602) and a 2011 Chevy Tahoe designated Command 602.

 Purcellville Fire and Purcellville Rescue moved into their new building at 500 North Maple Avenue in early June 2009.
 While they reside under one roof, they still retain their independent company names and numbers.
 Purcellville Fire's side opens onto Hirst Road, while Purcellville Rescue opens on to Maple Avenue.

-Loudoun County Battalion Chief 602, also operates out of Station 2 24/7.
+Loudoun County Battalion Chief 602 also operates out of Station 2 24/7.

+Sports

+The Virginia Valley Vipers of The Basketball League (TBL) have played at Patrick Henry College since 2023.